 I mention this not as a slant at NASM but rather to point out that, this may be evidence to an unfortunate aspect of the fitness industry, namely, that a personal trainer's salary is, often tied to how well the person can sell personal training, rather than how good of a personal trainer they are.

-As an aside I can tell you that I’ve had gym salespeople in personal trainer classes I teach and it reinforces an old saying I once heard in school: “it’s easier to make a salesman into a personal trainer than a personal trainer into a salesman.”
+As an aside I can tell you I've had gym salespeople in personal trainer classes I teach and it reinforces an old saying I once heard in school: “it's easier to make a salesman into a personal trainer than a personal trainer into a salesman.”